Fixed Index Annuity Rate Spreads

 How Does an Interest Rate Spread Work on an Annuity?

-Generally, the insurance company issuing an indexed annuity sets a percentage for the interest rate spread each new contract year.
+Generally, the insurance company issuing a fixed index annuity sets a percentage for the interest rate spread each new contract year.
 This percentage is subtracted from the period-to-period change in the specified index before interest is credited to the annuity.
 The higher the spread, the lower the potential return.

 Step 1